SUSE/stampy-ci/README.md

 ```

 If the secrets are not in the directory `../cloudfoundry/secure`,
-i.e. sibling to this CI repository, you can instead use
+i.e. a sibling to this CI repository, instead use

 ```bash
 ./set-master lol /path/to/cloudfoundry/secure
 ./set-check lol /path/to/cloudfoundry/secure
 ```

+to explicitly tell the commands the location of the secrets.

 ## Testing notes